swapnil-sarda/Projects/README.md

 ### Data Visualisation

 Description:

-1> Data visualisation report on Car Sales in Ireland 2> Inforgraphic report on Income vs Expenditure in New York City.
+Data visualisation report on Car Sales in Ireland

+Inforgraphic on Income vs Expenditure in New York City.